Campol-Russel/In-the-wild-FSL/README.md

 For YOLOv8, we utilized Google Collab, Ultralytics, and Roboflow

 #### Training
-1. To load the dataset into Google Collab, we utilized Roboflow as a medium in connecting to Google Collab.
+1. To load the dataset into Google Collab, we utilized Roboflow as a medium to connect to Google Collab.
 We uploaded our data set to a Roboflow dataset and got the code snippet for the dataset.
 To access the code, you need to go to generate to generate a new version of the dataset or the version if you already have an existing one.
 2. In the versions tab, click the custom train and upload the generated version.
 3. Set the dropdown menu of the models to YOLOv8, then get the code snippet.
 4. Paste the code snippet to your notebook, and after you run that cell, the dataset should be loaded into your notebook.

 #### Setting the hyperparameters
-To train and set the hyperparameters for the YOLOv8, use the code snippet below and change the hyperparameters as needed the values used for this run are just for benchmarking purposes and may not be the best hyperparameters for this model.
+To train and set the hyperparameters for the YOLOv8, use the code snippet below and change the hyperparameters as needed; the values used for this run are just for benchmarking purposes and may not be the best hyperparameters for this model.

 | Hyperparameter          | Variable Name    | Value      |
 | ----------------------- | ---------------- | ---------- |